ZimboPro/trustfall-adapters/README.md

 A OpenAPI Trustfall adapter for the v3.0.x spec.

-More details can be found here [here](openapi-trustfall-adapter/README.md)
+More details can be found [here](openapi-trustfall-adapter/README.md)

 ## Terraform Trustfall Adapter

 A Terraform Trustfall adapter for.

-More details can be found here [here](terraform-trustfall-adapter/README.md)
+More details can be found [here](terraform-trustfall-adapter/README.md)

 ## Filesystem Trustfall Adapter

 A Terraform Trustfall adapter for.

-More details can be found here [here](filesystem-trustfall-adapter/README.md)
+More details can be found [here](filesystem-trustfall-adapter/README.md)

 ## TODO